 Conferences are a great way to meet new acquaintances, learn new and valuable information, and many people find it refreshing to get out of the office.
-While a conference may often be an enjoyable event for attendees, hosting a conference can be a nerve-wracking experience.
+While a conference may often be an enjoyable event for attendees, hosting an outstanding conference can be a nerve-wracking experience.
 Having so many parties involved in the organisation of the event make for more variable factors than most people would feel comfortable with.
 Also, despite taking great care in organising a conference, the event can still easily take a turn downhill.

 Hosting an outstanding conference does not have to feel like an impossible feat.
 These tips will help you focus on some of the most important elements to guarantee a delighted audience.

-Make sure that the speakers at your conference have valuable and relevant information to share.
+Make sure that the speakers at your outstanding conference have valuable and relevant information to share.
 Don’t focus too much on the public speaking experience of a speaker, but rather find out who in the business is doing new things and who might have something compelling and authentic to share with the audience.
 Keep in mind that the most popular speakers are usually booked far in advance, so plan ahead.
 Consider whether you can afford speakers.
 If you can’t, be upfront about it.
 Some people will still be happy to speak at your event without compensation.
 Make sure you do everything you can to make it worth their while.

 Nothing makes conference attendees’ eyes glaze over faster than a topic of discussion irrelevant to them.
 Avoid this by developing a theme for your conference and giving it a striking name.
 This will help you to bring your ideas together, select relevant speakers and focus marketing on the right audience.
 You can even define a mission statement to help attract your audience and help yourself stay focused.